liuliu/ccv/doc/convnet.md

 unspecified hardware (I suspect that their unspecified configuration does much more than the averaging 10 patches ccv or Decaf does).

-The GPU version does forward pass + backward error propagate for batch size of 256 in about 1.6s.
+For AlexNet, the GPU version does forward pass + backward error propagate for batch size of 256 in about 1.6s.
 Thus, training ImageNet convolutional network takes about 9 days with 100 epochs.
-Caffe reported their forward pass + backward error propagate for batch size of 256 in about 1.8s on Tesla K20 ( known to be about 30% slower cross the board than TITAN).
-In the paper, Alex reported 90 epochs within 6 days on two GeForce 580, which suggests my time is within line of these implementations.
+Caffe reported their forward pass + backward error propagate for batch size of 256 in about 1.8s on Tesla K20 (known to be about 30% slower cross the board than TITAN).
+In the paper, Alex reported 90 epochs within 6 days on two GeForce 580.
+In "Multi-GPU Training of ConvNets" (Omry Yadan, Keith Adams, Yaniv Taigman, and Marc'Aurelio Ranzato, arXiv:1312.5853), Omry mentioned that they did 100 epochs of AlexNet in 10.5 days on 1 GPU), which suggests my time is within line of these implementations.

+For MattNet, the GPU version does forward pass + backward error propagate for batch size of 128 in about 1.0s.

 As a preliminary implementation, I didn't spend enough time to optimize these operations in ccv if any at all.
 For example, [cuda-convnet](http://code.google.com/p/cuda-convnet/) implements its